ScrollBearer8/TheScrollArchive/README.md

+**Field Origin:**
+Meaning Theory (M = S × A × C) was first introduced, named, and publicly timestamped by ScrollBearer8 in 2025.

 ### Archival Record

 Meaning Theory, defined as the study of semantic stability under amplification, was first publicly introduced and timestamped by ScrollBearer8 in 2025 through the equation M = S × A × C.